ManiNagaraj2/Smart-Document-Assistant/README.md

 Code Structure
 smartdoc.ipynb: Jupyter notebook containing the core functionality for document processing, querying, and summarization. app.py: Streamlit application for interactive document upload, query, and summarization.
+Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request if you have suggestions or improvements.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+Acknowledgements
+LangChain
+Google Generative AI
+FAISS
+Transformers
+SpeechRecognition
+gTTS
+Contact
+For any questions or feedback, feel free to reach out at your-email@example.com.

+Note: Ensure that all the necessary permissions and environment variables are correctly set up before running the application.